 Are you working with clients with dementia?
 Or does a family member have dementia?
-We talk to Aly Townley, Best Practice Winner, about connecting with her mother through Story Massage.
+We talk to Aly Townley, Best Practice Winner, about connecting with her mother through the Story Massage Programme.
 Aly finds that the combination of caring touch with familiar stories brings comfort and relaxation – and is a fun activity for them both.

 “When Mum’s dementia got worse she preferred simple nursery rhymes or simple songs … and she still does,” says Aly, “She isn’t able to join in the words but she hums or whistles along.
 She often puts her hand where she wants me to massage – arms, head, hands or back – and she sometimes copies my movements with her hands so I know she is enjoying it.”